Fbalashov/YonderBackend/README.md

 This application provides a REST endpoint for mobile devices to communicate ratings and profiles for the project Yonder application http://immense-anchorage-4417.herokuapp.com/

+This app was based on https://github.com/mlecoutre/nounou/ of which portions were used to deploy the embedded tomcat server and learn which dependencies to use for that purpose.

 ## API
 Substitute <<APP-NAME>> with immense-anchorage-4417 Root to all requests: http://<<APP-NAME>>.herokuapp.com/services/